eludi/arcajs/doc/API.md

 - {object} keyboardEvent - the keyboard event to be translated and re-emitted
 - {number} index - the index of the gamepad
 - {array} axes - key names of the keys to be interpreted as gamepad axes.
 Each pair of keys define an axis.
-- {array} [buttons] - key names of the keys to be interpreted as gamepad buttons.
+- {array} [buttons] - key names of the keys to be interpreted as gamepad buttons or objects {key:'keyName', location:index}.

 ### function app.getResource